 - 1. Providing appropriate information to direct interdisciplinary care, always acting in the best interest of the patient. - 2.
 Providing thorough, yet succinct oral presentations regarding patient care, using appropriate terminology. - 3.
 Providing transition or "hand-off" information that is orderly, timely and written; contains pertinent diagnoses, procedures performed, and complications or other factors affecting care - 4.
 Maintain appropriate verbal and written correspondence with referring physicians. - 5.
 Manage medical record-keeping in a timely and legible way, ensuring compliance with institutional policies and HIPAA regulations and protecting patient privacy at all times. - 6.
-Work as an effective team member with nurses, residents and attendings to provide best possible patient care.
+Work as an effective team member with nurses, residents and attendings in a structure that promotes and provides safe, interprofessional, team-based best possible patient care.